mathieures/scripts/README.md

-ipython.bat					| Starts IPython without having to specify `python -m IPython` list_hardlinks.bat			| List and optionally delete hardlinks of one or multiple files dump-wifi-passwords.bat		| Displays all registered wifi names and passwords New-Link.ps1				| Create a link (symbolic by default) the easy way Set-LocationToFilePath.ps1	| Change the directory to the one of the file Start-Timer.ps1				| A timer (5s by default) cancellable by pressing any key.
+ipython.bat					| Starts IPython without having to specify `python -m IPython` list_hardlinks.bat			| List and optionally delete hardlinks of one or multiple files dump-wifi-passwords.bat		| Displays all registered wifi names and passwords Get-MD5.ps1					| Get the MD5 hash of the given string New-Link.ps1				| Create a link (symbolic by default) the easy way Set-LocationToFilePath.ps1	| Change the directory to the one of the file Start-Timer.ps1				| A timer (5s by default) cancellable by pressing any key.
 A sound is played at the end.